-- · the uncertainty of the timing of the initiation and completion of patient enrollment in our clinical trials; - the possibility of delays in the collection of clinical trial data and the uncertainty of the timing of the analyses of our clinical trial data after such trials have been initiated and completed; - · the possibility of delays in characterization, synthesis or optimization of potential drug candidates in our cardiovascular program; - the uncertainty of clinical trial results; - · extensive governmental regulation, both foreign and domestic, for approval of new therapies; and - the uncertainty related to the completion of construction and qualification of a commercial scale manufacturing facility.
+- the uncertainty of the timing of the initiation and completion of patient enrollment in our clinical trials; - the possibility of delays in the collection of clinical trial data and the uncertainty of the timing of the analyses of our clinical trial data after such trials have been initiated and completed; - the possibility of delays in characterization, synthesis or optimization of potential drug candidates in our cardiovascular program; - the uncertainty of clinical trial results; - uncertainty of obtaining FDA, or other foreign regulatory agency approval required for new therapies; and - the uncertainty related to the development of commercial scale processes and qualification of a commercial scale manufacturing facility.

 If we fail to complete the development of our drug candidates in a timely manner, it could have a material adverse effect on our operations, financial position and liquidity.
-In addition, any failure by us to obtain, or any delay in obtaining, regulatory approvals for our drug candidates could have a material adverse effect on our results of operations.
-A further discussion of the risks and uncertainties associated with completing our programs on schedule, or at all, and certain consequences of failing to do so are discussed further in the risk factors entitled "We have never generated, and may never generate, revenues from commercial sales of our drugs and we may not have drugs to market for several years, if ever," "Clinical trials may fail to demonstrate the safety and efficacy of our drug candidates, which could prevent or significantly delay completion of clinical development and regulatory approval" and "Clinical trials are expensive, time consuming and subject to delay," as well as other risk factors.
+In addition, any failure by us or our strategic partner to obtain, or any delay in obtaining, regulatory approvals for our drug candidates could have a material adverse effect on our results of operations.
+A further discussion of the risks and uncertainties associated with completing our programs on schedule, or at all, and certain consequences of failing to do so are discussed further in the risk factors entitled "We have never generated, and may never generate, revenues from commercial sales of our drugs and we may not have drugs to market for several years, if ever," "Clinical trials may fail to demonstrate the desired safety and efficacy of our drug candidates, which could prevent or significantly delay completion of clinical development and regulatory approval" and "Clinical trials are expensive, time consuming and subject to delay," as well as other risk factors.